fgx/fgx.github.io/sandbox/globe-crossfeed-replay/readme.md

 * Generally being less of a memory hog
 * Updates on `tot_secs`
 * Still working on memory issues
-* Still nort deleting zombie flights
+* Still not deleting zombie flights

 ### 2016-08-02 ~ R4